 - flexible list structure with free market “C” of Armenia Securities Exchange offering a chance to “test the waters”: build track record in the capital market and get prepared to comply with higher listing criteria;

-Companies that are interested in learning more about doing an IPO and getting listed on Armenia Securities Exchange are kindly requested to contact Hasmik Salnazaryan, Head of Listing, Tel.: +374 60 69 55 55 ext.190.
+Companies that are interested in learning more about doing an IPO and getting listed on Armenia Securities Exchange are kindly requested to contact Listing Department, Tel.: +374 60 69 55 55 ext.190.
 Stock exchange member companies are also there to help and provide professional advice and any assistance that you may require.